aspose-cells-cloud/aspose-cells-cloud-ruby/README.md

 ## Feature & Enhancements in Version 22.5

-- Add new API for getting barcode description.
+- Add a snew API for getting barcode description.